integritee-network/sgx-runtime/README.md

 Based on [Integritee Node Template](https://github.com/integritee-network/integritee-node)

 This substrate runtime is instantiated inside a Intel SGX enclave in the [Integritee framework](https://book.integritee.network/).
-Probably all substrate compatible pallets can be integrated and executed confidentially
+Probably all substrate compatible pallets can be integrated and executed confidentially.

-This repo also hosts our SGX patchese for `sr-io` and `externalities`.
+This repo also hosts our SGX patches for `sp-io` and `externalities`.

 # test build